panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 sum; // 12
 ```

-In this post, you will learn about what the reduce operation means, and how use `array.reduce(callback, initialValue)` method in JavaScript to perform the reduce operation on arrays.
+In this post, you will learn about what the reduce operation means, and how to use `array.reduce(callback, initialValue)` method in JavaScript to perform the reduce operation on arrays.

 ## 1. Reduce operation

 Before diving into the actual detail of how to use the `array.reduce()` method, let's find distinguish what problem it tries to solve: reducing to a value.

-Reducing of an array meaning performing a concrete accumulative operation on its items to calculate a resulted value.
+Reducing an array meaning performing a concrete accumulative operation on its items to calculate a resulted value.

-The simplest example of reduce operation is calculating the sum of an array, where the accumulative operation is addition.
-The resulted value of sum reduce operation equals to sum of all the numbers in the array.
+The simplest example of reducing operation is calculating the sum of an array, where the accumulative operation is an addition.
+The array is reduced to the sum of all its items.

-For an array like `[2, 4, 6]` the sum reduce operation results in `12` &mdash; the sum of all items.
+For an array `[2, 4, 6]` the sum reduce operation results in `12` &mdash; the sum of all items.

-Another example of reduce operation would be calculating the maximum element of the array.
-For an array like `[1, 2, 4, 6]` the max reduce operation results in `6`.
+Another example of reducing would be calculating the maximum element of the array.
+For an array `[1, 2, 4, 6]` the max reduce operation results in `6`.

 Having a good view of what reduce operation means  &mdash; now you can easily see what `array.reduce()` method does.